XanaduAI/thewalrus/README.rst

     :alt: PyPI - Python Version
     :target: https://pypi.org/project/hafnian

-The fastest exact hafnian library for real and complex matrices.
+The fastest exact hafnian library for real and complex full rank matrices.
 For more information, please see the `documentation <https://hafnian.readthedocs.io>`_.

 Features
 ========